Wong-Zakai Approximation for SDEs Driven by $G-$Brownian Motion: Main Result

-\begin{proof} Without loss of generality, we suppose $g,h=0,$ for simplicity.
-Indeed, the argument would be the same but the process would be more lengthy.
-In the following, the constant K may be different from line to line.
-Consider the Maruyama's approximation to G-Stratonovich SDE \eqref{gssde},
+Without loss of generality, we suppose $g,h=0$ for simplicity.
+In the following, $K$ denotes a generic constant and may be different from line to line.
+Consider the Maruyama's approximation to $G$-Stratonovich SDE \eqref{gssde},